cbarbr/ws_fpga/README.md

 FPGA-Based Systolic Array Accelerator for GEMM Operations

-This was a class project for EECS 570 Parallel Computing Architecture Fall 2025
+This was a class project for EECS 570 Parallel Computing Architecture at the University of Michigan.

 This project was built for Vivado 2025.1 and uses a build script avoid storing project information on the repo.